-Deionized water is very aggressive from a chemical perspective-which means that it can begin to dissolve almost anything it contacts, increasing corrosion on your plates and press components, unless your fountain solution contains corrosion inhibitors.
+DI water is very aggressive from a chemical perspective-which means that it can begin to dissolve almost anything it contacts, increasing corrosion on your plates and press components.
 This type of water can also lead to over-emulsification of inks.